- No products in the cart.

 Knowing that your AED is “Rescue-Ready” is obviously a most important part in using the device to save a life.
-All modern automated external defibrillators approved for use in Canada have a self test feature to ensure the device is ready to perform at a moment’s notice.
+All modern automated external defibrillators licensed for use in Canada have a self test feature to ensure the device is ready to perform at a moment’s notice.
 Some AEDs perform this self test daily, others test weekly, monthly or quarterly.
 Even though this testing occurs, periodic observation of the device’s status indicator needs to be performed.
 All AEDs have different status indicators.
 Some have flashing lights and audible alarms while others may have different indicators.
 Once an AED detects a problem during a self-test it may start to use additional battery power in attempting to notify users.
 If the device is not regularly checked the result can be a fully discharged battery, which would make the AED useless in an emergency.
 In addition to the potential loss of life in this situation, a business or organization could have significant liability for not properly maintaining their emergency equipment.

 MediQuest recommends purchasing AEDs that contain two batteries – one for self-testing and one for rescue.
 When an AED has only one battery, we recommend having a spare.
 Most manufacturers provide this recommendation in their user manual.